elastisys/compliantkubernetes-apps/helmfile/upstream/thanos/README.md

 This chart allows you to set your custom affinity using the `XXX.affinity` parameter(s).
 Find more information about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

-As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
+As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/main/bitnami/common#affinities) chart.
 To do so, set the `XXX.podAffinityPreset`, `XXX.podAntiAffinityPreset`, or `XXX.nodeAffinityPreset` parameters.

 ## Troubleshooting

-Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).
+Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 12.0.0

+This major updates the MinIO&reg; subchart to its newest major, 12.0.0.
+This subchart's major doesn't include any changes affecting its use as a subchart for Thanos, so no major issues are expected during the upgrade.

+### To 10.0.0

+This version deprecates the usage of `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` environment variables in MINIO&reg; container in favor of `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD`.

+If you were already using the new variables, no issues are expected during upgrade.

 ### To 9.0.0